Journey to the Far Side of the Sun: Filming

-Effects
+Design and effects

 The film's special effects were produced at Century 21 Studios on the Slough Trading Estate under the direction of Derek Meddings.
 More than 200 effects shots were filmed.
 The design of the Phoenix spacecraft was based on the Saturn V rocket.
 During filming, the 6 ft scale model unexpectedly caught fire and had to be completely rebuilt.
-For realism, the launch sequence was shot in the car park against the actual sky.
+For realism, the launch sequence was shot in the studios' car park against the actual sky.

-Although Century 21 built a full-sized Dove module in Slough, they were prevented from using it at Pinewood due to an agreement those studios had with the National Association of Theatrical Television and Kine Employees that all props featured in Pinewood productions were to be made in-house.
-The module was destroyed, and although Pinewood carpenters built a replacement, Anderson considered it inferior to the original.
+Century 21 built a full-sized Dove module prop in Slough.
+However, it could not be used for the film due to an agreement between Pinewood Studios and the National Association of Theatrical Television and Kine Employees, which stated that all Pinewood film props were to be made in-house.
+The prop was destroyed, and although the Pinewood carpenters built a replacement, Anderson considered it inferior to the original.

+Meddings also oversaw the construction of several futuristic land vehicles operated by EUROSEC.
+These included three six-wheeled utility vehicles, which were built from Mini Moke chassis by a Feltham-based company, and three cars modelled on Ford Zephyr Zodiacs.
+Fitted with dummy gull-wing doors, the adapted Fords were constructed by Alan Mann Racing under the supervision of Len Bailey.

 Commenting on the film's effects, Martin Anderson of Den of Geek describes the Phoenix command module as "beautifully ergonomic without losing too much NASA-ness" and the Dove lander as "a beautiful fusion of JPL gloss with classic lines".
 He regards the Phoenix launch as Meddings' finest work prior to Moonraker (1979).
 Archer and Hearn describe the sequence as "one of the most spectacular" of its kind produced by Century 21.

-Postproduction
+Music and titles

-Composer Barry Gray, who wrote the music for all of Century 21's productions, said that his score for Doppelgänger was his favourite.
+Composer Barry Gray, who wrote the music for all of Century 21's productions, said that his score for this film was his favourite.
 The score was recorded over three studio sessions held between 27 and 29 March 1969.
 The first session used a 55-member orchestra, the second 44, and the third 28.
 The sequence showing Ross and Kane's journey to the Counter-Earth was accompanied by a piece titled "Sleeping Astronauts", featuring an ondes Martenot played by French ondiste Sylvette Allart.
 Archer and Hearn describe this piece as "one of the most enchanting" ever written by Gray, adding that the soundtrack as a whole evoked a "traditional Hollywood feel" which contrasted with the film's futuristic setting.

 The title sequence, set inside Dr Hassler's laboratory, was accompanied by a spy theme.
-This took its inspiration from the character's use of an ocular prosthesis containing a hidden micro-camera to carry out his undercover activities.
+This was inspired by the character's undercover activities, which he performs using an artificial eye containing a micro-camera.
 Archer and Hearn regard this as a stylistic imitation of James Bond films.